Particular/docs.particular.net/architecture/recoverability.md

 [**Blog: I caught an exception.
 Now what? →**](https://particular.net/blog/but-all-my-errors-are-severe)

+> [!NOTE]
-Note: The nature of retries implies that messages might be processed in a different order under some circumstances.
+> The nature of retries implies that messages might be processed in a different order under some circumstances.

 > [!NOTE]
 > The Particular Platform simplifies the handling of transient errors: